 Table of contents[Show/Hide]

 The Saigon South International School (SSIS) libraries are dedicated to developing the Core Values within the context of the library program.
-The libraries provide inviting, dynamic learning environments for students, staffs, and school community members.
+The libraries provide inviting, dynamic learning environments for students, staff, and school community members.
 Library services support and enhance teaching, information literacy and learning.
 School librarians facilitate personal and intellectual development through collaboration that encourages a love of reading and the effective use and production of ideas and information.

 To achieve our mission, the school libraries: